-Join us for the monthly Floyd contra dance at the Jacksonville Center for the Arts, 1/2 mile south of the stoplight in Floyd on Rt.
-8 next to the Dodge dealership.
-The dance starts at 8 pm with a beginner lesson at 7:35 pm.
-Come as you are, wear soft flexible shoes for dancing and the caller will teach each dance.
+The dance starts at 8 p.m. with a beginner lesson at 7:35.
+Come as you are; wear soft flexible shoes for dancing and the caller will teach each dance.
 Come to dance or come to listen - no partner needed.
-Blue Ridge Country Dancers' contra dances are held in Floyd on the second Saturday of each month, September through June.
+Blue Ridge Country Dancers hold contra dances on the second Saturday of each month, September through June.
 Jacksonville Center for the Arts, 220 Parkway Lane South, Floyd.
 Dance admission is $8.00.
 Students with ID $6.50.
 Listener admission $5.00.
-For more information, visit us on Facebook.